Careers360 Logo

 • Cathode rays begin from the cathode and then move towards the anode.

-• They are invisible but can be made visible with the help of materials like a fluorescent or a Phosphorescent.
+• They are invisible but can be made visible with the help of materials like fluorescent or Phosphorescent.

 • The properties of cathode rays do not depend upon the material of the electrode in which it is used and the nature of gases that are present in the cathode ray tube.

-Experimentally JJ Thomson determined the charge-to-mass ratio of the electrons.
-According to Thomson’s experiment, the amount of deviation for a particle from their path under the presence of an electric and a magnetic field depends upon
+Experimentally, J.J.
+Thomson determined the charge-to-mass ratio of the electrons.
+According to Thomson’s experiment, the amount of deviation for a particle from its path under the presence of an electric and a magnetic field depends upon

 • Deflection tends to be higher when the magnitude of the charge is higher for the particles.